Anku5hk/Programmers_guide_to_Python/book.md

 v.perform_op()
 v.printer()
 ```
-3. **Multilevel**: In multi-level a child class inherits a parent class and is also a parent class to other class.
+3. **Multilevel**: In Multi-Level a child class inherits a parent class and is also a parent class to other class.
 ```Python
 class MyClass1:
   def __init__(self):